KennethEnevoldsen/augmenty/docs/introduction.rst

 |colab_tut|

 For now the tutorial is only available in Google Colab.
+But will soon be available here as well.

 .. .. code-block:: python